If Your Gel is Causing Flakes, Read This

 But there’s a reason that gels flake and cause residue...and it often has nothing to do with the product itself!

 You see, the culprit might be the formula of a gel itself or even the way the gel is reacting to another product you’re using.

 Here’s what we mean:

 Did you know that there are polymer molecules within your Gel?

-These polymers are what allow your hair to clump together.
+These polymers are what allow your curls to clump together.
 As it dries, the polymers provide a transparent film "caste," giving you the hold needed for a lasting style.

 That’s why we recommend keeping your hands out of your hair after applying styling products.

 The good news is, you CAN avoid getting flakes!

 Follow these four tips to put your best style forward: